Media Press Kit

 Current Membership Nearly 600,000 active and retired members in the U.S., Canada, Puerto Rico, the Virgin Islands, and Guam.

-Industries Represented: The IAM is one of the largest and most diverse labor unions in North America.
-From Boeing and Lockheed Martin to United Airlines and Harley-Davidson, you will find IAM members across all walks of life.
+Industries Represented: The IAM Union is one of the largest and most diverse labor unions in North America.
+From Boeing and Lockheed Martin to United Airlines and Harley-Davidson, you will find IAM Union members across all walks of life.

-As the largest airline union in North America, the IAM represents Transportation workers in the United States and Canada.
-The IAM is also heavily concentrated in Aerospace, Shipbuilding, Manufacturing, Pulp and Paper, Government Workers and Electronics.
-The Transportation Communications International Union (TCU) affiliated with the IAM on July 6, 2005.
+As the largest airline union in North America, the IAM Union represents Transportation workers in the United States and Canada.
+The IAM Union is also heavily concentrated in Aerospace, Shipbuilding, Manufacturing, Pulp and Paper, Government Workers and Electronics.
+The Transportation Communications International Union (TCU) affiliated with the IAM Union on July 6, 2005.

-History: The IAM is one of the oldest U.S. trade unions, and one of the few unions founded in the south.
-The IAM was founded on May 5, 1888, by 19 railroad machinists during a secret meeting in a locomotive pit in Atlanta, Georgia.
+History: The IAM Union is one of the oldest U.S. trade unions, and one of the few unions founded in the south.
+The IAM Union was founded on May 5, 1888, by 19 railroad machinists during a secret meeting in a locomotive pit in Atlanta, Georgia.

 Contact

-DeLane Adams, Assistant Director, IAM Communications
+DeLane Adams, Assistant Communications Director

 301-967-4520